-Review your annual pension statements to ensure your hours, contribution level, length of service, etc., have all been reported correctly.
+- Review their annual pension statements to ensure hours worked, contribution level, length of service, etc., have all been reported correctly, and;

 No matter what your age, your income level, or how much you have saved, it’s important to speak to a qualified, independent financial adviser – who’s not trying to sell you anything.

 The Government of Canada has calculators and other tools available to help you find out how much public pension income you may qualify for.
 Visit www.canada.ca.

 - Make a plan.